qt/qtbase/cmake/README.md

 # Status

 Port is still on-going.
-Most of qtbase and qtsvg is ported.
-Other repositories are ported, but not under CI control yet.
-Some libraries, tests and examples are still missing.

 Note:
 You need CMake 3.16.0 or later for most platforms (due to new AUTOMOC json feature).